scriptin/jmdict-simplified/README.md

 ## Why?

 Original XML files are less than ideal in terms of format.
-(My opinion only, the JMdict/Jmnedict project in general is absolutely awesome!)
+(My opinion only, the JMdict/JMnedict project in general is absolutely awesome!)
 This project provides the following changes and improvements:

-1. JSON format instead of XML.
+1. JSON instead of XML (or custom text format of RADKFILE/KRADFILE).
    Because the original format used some "advanced" XML features, such as entities and DOCTYPE, it could be quite difficult to use in some tech stacks, e.g. when your programming language of choice has no libraries for parsing some syntax
 2. Regular structure for every item in every collection, no "same as in previous" implicit values.